Persona78/RealCamMI/README.md

 | **JTLog** | Logarithmic profile — compressed shadows and highlights for maximum dynamic range, suitable for colour grading in post. |
 | **S-Log3** | Sony S-Log3 implementation — maximum dynamic range for professional post-production (DaVinci Resolve, CapCut, etc.).
 Footage will look flat and desaturated — requires a LUT or manual grade. |

-Also fixes the video log options being hidden unnecessarily: the `tonemap_log_max_curve_points_c` threshold was reduced from 128 to 17 (the actual number of points our curves use), so the Video Log and Profile Gamma options now correctly appear on Garnet.
+Also fixes the video log options being hidden unnecessarily: the `tonemap_log_max_curve_points_c` threshold was reduced from 128 to 17 (the actual number of points the custom curves use), so the Video Log and Profile Gamma options now correctly appear on Garnet.

 ### 4. Colour correction post-processing